Thinkwise Cloud

 For a list of all custom application settings, see Indicium configuration.

-Upcycler in the Thinkwise cloud
+Upcycler in the Thinkwise Cloud

-The Upcycler is unavailable in the Thinkwise cloud, since it requires local disk access.
-However, an upcycled model can be exported from an on-premises Software Factory environment to the Software Factory in the Thinkwise cloud.
+The Upcycler is unavailable in the Thinkwise Cloud, since it requires local disk access.
+However, an upcycled model can be exported from an on-premises Software Factory environment to the Software Factory in the Thinkwise Cloud.

 For more information, see Upcycler.